 Here's how to write your ring exchange vows along with a few tips and questions to help you get started.

 Ring Exchange Vow Template

-- Start by expressing your joy.
 You just made your commitment, so consider including what your ring symbolizes to you.
-Be sure to say “I love you.”

 Ring Exchange Vow Tips

-- Practice beforehand.
 Unless you memorize your vows, you'll be repeating them after the minister.
-Your hands will be busy putting a ring on your cherished one’s finger so you can’t hold a piece of paper with your vows on it, so it's important to practice and memorize them ahead of the wedding.
+Your hands will be busy putting a ring on your cherished one’s finger so you can’t hold a piece of paper with your vows on it.
+That's why it's important to practice and memorize them.

-- Don't worry about what your partner will say.
-Your ring vow doesn’t have to be the same as your partner’s vow.
+Your ring vow doesn’t have to be the same as your partner’s.
 The beauty is that you each express your feelings for one another in your own words.

-It’s adorable to have a child or your fur baby walk down the aisle with your ring pillow—it’s just not a great idea to have them in possession of your rings.
+It’s adorable to have a child or your fur baby walk down the aisle with your ring pillow—it’s just not a great idea to have them hold your rings.
 Tie two ornamental rings to the ring pillow and have your best man or other adult be responsible for the real wedding bands.
-Alternatively, a meaningful way to honor a special grandparent is to make them your ring bearer(s).
-Seat them in the first row, so when the officiant calls for the rings, they can easily offer them.

 Getting started is often the hardest part.
 Here are some thought-provoking questions to ask yourself:

 - What does your wedding ring mean to you?

 - When did you realize your partner was the one?